coderolls/coderolls-blog/_posts/java-string/2020-01-05-convert-string-to-int.md

 ---
 layout: post
-title: How to convert String to int in Java
+title: "How to convert String to int in Java?"
 author: gaurav
 categories: [ Java, Core Java, String]
-description: In this article you are going to learn how one can convert the string to int using the inbuilt methods of the Integer class.
+description: "In this article you are going to learn how one can convert the string to int using the inbuilt methods of the Integer class."
 ---

 In this article you are going to learn how one can convert the string to int using the inbuilt methods of the Integer class.